JustinChill/weather-app/README.md

-## Weather Dashboard
+## 🌦 Weather Application Using HTML, CSS, JavaScript, and API

-## Description
+##  📄 Description
-The Weather Dashboard is a web application that calls the OpenWeather API and renders data in the browser.
+The Weather Dashboard is a simple weather application that shows real-time weather data for any city using HTML, CSS, JavaScript, and the OpenWeatherMap API.
+It displays temperature, weather conditions, humidity, and wind speed, with error handling for invalid city names.

+Built using HTML, CSS, JavaScript, and the OpenWeatherMap API, the app shows temperature, weather conditions, humidity, and wind speed.
+It also includes error handling to display a message and icon if an invalid city is entered.

 ## Usage
 1. Open the application in your browser.